jczaplew/jczaplew.github.io/presentations/geospatialsummit2015/NOTES.md

   + Privately could include exchanging data with a client, or the buying or selling of data between private parties.
   + Interval includes things like sharing data among colleagues and team members, but more often includes sharing data with future you.
-  + This is especially important because we often spend a lot of time figuring out what we did 6 months ago *Change*
+  + This is especially important because we often spend a lot of time figuring out what we did 6 months ago
+  + I mostly bring this up to drive home that data sharing is very broadly defined, and everyone does it *Change*
   + 3rd normal form for distributing...always
   + One column for each variable, one value, no repitition
   + Rows are observations or data points
   + Very flexible...allows many ways to look at the data
   + I'm not going to get into this in too much detail, as it probably deserves an entire semester of lectures, but if you are not familiar with it, it is worth reading up on.
-  + It's something that was completely glossed over in my education, and I definitely went through some growing pains not being aware of it.
+  + It's something that was completely glossed over in my formal education, and I definitely went through some growing pains not being aware of it.
 *Change*
   + Values should be consistent (data type, text values should be similar, encoding, null values) !!!
 This is really important
 *Change*